jzills/HmacManager/src/HmacManager/README.md

         .AddHmacHttpMessageHandler("MyPolicy", "MyScheme");

 - If a scheme is specified, then all headers in that scheme must be added to the request prior to calling `Send` or `SendAsync` on the `HttpClient`.
 The corresponding header values will be part of the signing content used to create the hmac.

+# In-Depth Tutorial

+This is where you can find a comprehensive guide on all of the functionality available to your disposal.

+## The HmacManager Object

+Coming Soon

+## The HmacManagerFactory Object

+Coming Soon

+## The HmacPolicyCollection Object

+Coming Soon